- © Ausserhofer, Himsel / DAAD

 This usually involves completing an application that includes a statement by your doctoral supervisor, certified copies of certificates and the university degree that entitles you to engage in doctoral study.

-If the doctoral programme requires that the dissertation be written in German, the candidate must submit proof of adequate knowledge of German (by passing the DSH or TestDaF examination).
+If the doctoral programme requires that the doctoral thesis is written in German, it is sometimes the case that the candidate must submit proof of adequate knowledge of German (for example, by passing the DSH or TestDaF examination).

-But in most cases, it’s not necessary to write one’s dissertation in German.
-Conditions pertaining to the language of the dissertation are outlined in the doctoral regulations of the corresponding department, normally posted on the faculty’s website.
+In most cases, however, it is not necessary to write your thesis in German.
+Conditions pertaining to the language of the thesis are outlined in the doctoral regulations of the corresponding department, which are normally available on the department’s website.

 However, not all departments require doctoral candidates to officially enrol at university.
-Provisions pertaining to enrollment are stipulated in the doctoral regulations issued by the faculty, which are usually posted on the faculty’s website.
+Provisions pertaining to enrolment are stipulated in the doctoral regulations issued by the faculty, which are usually posted on the faculty’s website